 - Committee Charter: Review the Committee's Charter on an annual basis and recommend any changes to the Board for approval;

 - Self-Evaluation: Review the Committee's own annual performance evaluation results; and

 - Other Duties: Carry out such other activities within the scope of its primary purpose or as the Board may from time to time delegate to it.

-The Committee shall meet at least three times per year, either in person or telephonically, and at such times and places as the Committee shall determine.
-The Committee may request any officer or employee of the Company or the Company’s outside counsel to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
-The Committee shall report regularly on its activities to the Board.
+The Committee will meet at least three times per year, either in person or telephonically, and at such times and places as the Committee determines.
+The Committee may request any director, officer or employee of the Company or the Company's outside counsel to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
+The Committee will report regularly on its activities to the Board.

-The Committee shall have the resources and authority appropriate to discharge its duties and responsibilities, including retaining outside counsel or any other advisors as the Committee may deem appropriate in its sole discretion.
-The Committee shall have sole authority to retain and terminate any such counsel or advisor, including sole authority to approve its fees and other retention terms.
+The Committee has the authority appropriate to discharge its duties and responsibilities, including retaining outside counsel or any other advisors as the Committee may deem appropriate in its sole discretion.
+The Committee has sole authority to retain and terminate any such counsel or advisor, including sole authority to approve its fees and other retention terms.